A meal at Lemonade's new Burlingame location. (Courtesy of Lemonade)

 When you're looking for a fast and healthy dinner, check out some of these delicious options.
 And if we missed your favorite, add it in the comments.

-Lemonade(Multiple locations): A SoCal classic, Lemonade expanded into the Bay Area this summer with three restaurants in Yerba Buena, Palo Alto, and Burlingame—and three more coming.
-The food will be similar to the L.A. locations, which offer ready-made dishes with local ingredients in a cafeteria setting.
+Lemonade(Multiple locations): A SoCal classic, Lemonade expanded into the Bay Area in 2016.
+There are now locations in Burlingame, Walnut Creek, Palo Alto and San Francisco.
+The food is similar to the L.A. locations, which offer ready-made dishes with local ingredients in a cafeteria setting.
 Go down the line and pick out your sides, meat, soups, sandwiches, and desserts.
 A warning: It may be fast, healthy, and tasty, but you'll want to just keep adding things to your order as you go—and those prices can add up too.

-Tender Greens (Multiple locations): With three Bay Area locations, another opening in Palo Alto and one to come in Berkeley, Tender Greens is expanding its "fine casual" dining north from its Los Angeles founding.
+Tender Greens (Multiple locations): With four Bay Area locations, another opening any day in Santa Clara, Tender Greens is expanding its "fine casual" dining north from its Los Angeles founding.
 In fact, a big expansion has been in the works since the restaurant chain went through a round of investment in 2015.
 The idea behind Tender Greens was to offer fine dining, but without the fine dining frills or price tags.
 That means you should expect plates like chipotle barbeque chicken or grilled albacore—all for $12.
 (Each location is run independently by its own team of chefs and staff, so the menus vary.)

 Panera (Multiple locations): It may be known as a bakery—and the muffins and pastries are certainly excellent—but Panera also delivers fresh sandwiches, salads, smoothies, and entrees like mac n' cheese or yogurt and granola for breakfast.
 While the menu at its dozen Bay Area locations does change occasionally, this is first-and-foremost a soup and salad stop.
 Get your soup in a bread bowl for the full bakery flavor.